alaynav/WQU-applied-ds-lab/README.md

 # WQU Applied Data Science Lab
-**Description:** This is an overview of all eight projects that I completed during my enrollment at WorldQuant University (WQU), each designed to enhance my understanding of key data science concepts through data exploration, cleaning, analysis, and modeling.
+Below is an overview of all eight projects that I completed during my enrollment at WorldQuant University (WQU), each designed to enhance my understanding of key data science concepts through data exploration, cleaning, analysis, and modeling.
 Using real-world datasets, I devoted one month per project and over 200 hours in Python/Jupyter Notebook.

 Here are the projects and respective skills applied during each: